bitfactory-software/anyxx/README_for_doxygen/README.md

 }

 TEST_CASE("Showcase5") {
-  std::stringstream archive{": circle 1 : square 2 : circle 3 : circle 4 end" };
+  std::stringstream archive{": circle 1 : square 2 : circle 3 : circle 4 end"};
   std::vector<any_figure<>> figures;
   std::string more;
   for (archive >> more; more != "end"; archive >> more)